What Is Managed IT Support? (Essential & Premium Services)

 Some ways we’ve seen that arrangement work include:

-The provider manages your IT environment from soup to nuts.
-They’ll handle your technology needs from the day-to-day keeping the lights on activities to providing strategic consulting with higher-ups.
+If you don't currently have an internal IT team, a managed service provider can handle all of your technology needs from the day-to-day keeping the lights on activities to providing strategic consulting with higher-ups.

 As we’ve been building and refining our own managed IT practice over the last decade, we’ve found that there are some components of a managed IT support agreement that merit highlighting.